jkibe/kitchen145/_posts/2022-08-27-ups-and-downs.md

 The plastering got started, too.
 Aside from the inevitable mess, I'm pretty happy with the way it looks.
 It's beginning to make the space feel more finished.

-{% include image_caption.html imageurl="images/plaster-back.jpg" title="Plaster going in" caption="Appliances in their boxes" %}
+{% include image_caption.html imageurl="images/plaster-back.jpg" title="Plaster going in" caption="The first coat of plaster going in on the back wall" %}

 Moving forward, I'm still waiting on the fire sprinkler permit and, after a false start, the appliances should get delivered next week.